odoo-dev/odoo/doc/howtos/rdtraining/07_basicviews.rst

         </sheet>
     </form>

-It is possible to use regular HTML tags such as ``div`` and ``h1``, and some ``class`` are available to fine-tune the look.
+It is possible to use regular HTML tags such as ``div`` and ``h1`` as well as the the ``class`` attribute (Odoo provides some built-in classes) to fine-tune the look.

 A simple example can be found
 `here <https://github.com/odoo/odoo/blob/6da14a3aadeb3efc40f145f6c11fc33314b2f15e/addons/crm/views/crm_lost_reason_views.xml#L16-L44>`__.

-.. exercise:: Add a custom form view
+.. exercise:: Add a custom form view.

     Define a form view for the ``estate.property`` model in the appropriate XML file.
-Check the **Goal** of the section for the final design of the page.
+Check the **Goal** of this section for the expected final design of the page.

-This might require some trial and errors before you get to the expected result ;-) It is advised to add the fields and the tags one at a time to understand how it works.
+This might require some trial and error before you get to the expected result ;-) It is advised that you add the fields and the tags one at a time to help understand how it works.

-In order to avoid relaunching the server every time a modification to the view is done, it might be convenient to use the ``--dev xml`` parameter when launching the server:
+In order to avoid relaunching the server every time you do a modification to the view, it can be convenient to use the ``--dev xml`` parameter when launching the server:

 .. code-block:: console

     $ ./odoo-bin --addons-path=../custom,../enterprise/,addons -d rd-demo -u estate --dev xml

-This way, you just need to refresh the page.
+This parameter allows you to just refresh the page to view your view modifications.

 Search
 ======